ENGL 226 Writing About Writing: Policies

 REQUIREMENTS

-Formal Writing: There are three formal pieces of writing this semester.
+Formal Writing: There are four formal pieces of writing this semester.
 You can find more information about all of them on this website.

 Writing in the Professions.
 Another title for this kind of writing is Technical and Professional Writing.
-This kind of writing covers all sorts of things like instruction writing and business reports to a greyer areas some public relations and social media (which can also be more like creative writing).
-Your first formal piece of writing will be an example of this kind of writing.
+This kind of writing covers all sorts of things like instruction writing and business reports to grayer areas some public relations and social media .
+This is another group project where you will determine a communication problem on our campus and develop a campaign to help solve that problem.

 Writing as Art.
 We end the semester with the part of “writing studies” that will seem most familiar to you: creative work.
-There is a lot more to creative work than novels or poetry—or even journalism.
+There is a lot more to creative work than novels or poetry.
 One semester won’t be enough to cover all of it, but we’ll do our best.
 You’ll have a chance to work on a creative project of your own design.

 Portfolios.
 This class will use a portfolio system of evaluation.
 Portfolios are the way writers and artists collect work, and it is a very effective way of evaluating student writing (there is much research on the subject—some of which we’ll read).
-You’ll turn in a portfolio at the end of the semester that includes informal writing, formal writing, revision, and reflection.
+You’ll turn in a mini-portfolio at midterm and a final portfolio at the end of the semester that includes informal writing, formal writing, revision, and reflection.

 Conferences & Workshopping.
 We will meet one-on-one at least once during the semester to work on your writing—the way an editor would meet with a writer.
 We will also have whole class workshops as well as small group workshops.
 This is the way professional writers—creative or otherwise—give and get feedback and revise their work.
 Too little of school involves this kind of work, and so it is important, as you enter the writing concentration, that you learn to participate in this kind of challenging conversation about writing.